markerenberg/Titanic/README.md

 # Titanic
 Submissions and code for Titanic: Machine Learning from Disaster Kaggle competition

+# This project was completed by Mark Erenberg, Derek Ho, and Charlie Wu.

 # The purpose of this competition was to predict which passengers of the RMS Titanic survived the tragedy.